MAPAQ — Biofood Innovation Program – Component 2

 grant_single_labels|otherInfo

-- The maximum cumulative public financial support (from Quebec and Canadian government sources) for a single project cannot exceed 90% of eligible expenses.
+- The maximum rate of public financial assistance accumulation cannot exceed 90% of eligible project expenses.

 Apply to this program